cncf/techdocs/assessments/0010-etcd/etcd-issues.md

 Rename to "Versioning policy".
 Move to the top of the version list.
 Put a link to this version policy in every Release notes.

 Add a documentation versioning policy that describes when a new version of the documentation is written (major releases?); when documentation is updated instead (minor releases?); when release notes are written (major and minor releases but not patches?); and when documentation is archived.

-## Issue: Add release notes to new releases

-Add the production of release notes to the major and minor new release process for contributors.

-Release notes should include:
-- New and changed features
-- Known issues
-- Updated roadmap information
-- Upgrade procedures
-- All release-specific information

 # Reorganize the documentation